The Bank of New York Mellon EMEA Privacy Notice

 - with our regulators;

-- to comply with all applicable laws, regulations and rules, and requests of law enforcement, regulatory and other governmental agencies;
+- to comply with applicable laws, regulations and rules, and requests of law enforcement, regulatory and other governmental agencies;

 - we may share in aggregate, statistical form, non-personal information regarding the visitors to our website, traffic patterns, and website usage with our business partners, affiliates or advertisers;